 In these areas you should take precautions: dress in light colors, long sleeves and trousers as soon as it gets dark, put on mosquito repellent and take your malaria prophylaxis.
 Taking the tablets might not avert the disease completely, but the malaria will not break out so seriously.
 Check with a doctor should you develop flu-like symptoms after having visited a malaria risk area.

-• Yellow Fever: If you have visited a Yellow Fever risk area like Tanzania or Kenya in the last six days before traveling into South Africa you have to show proof of your vaccination.
+• Yellow Fever: South Africa there is no yellow fever risk.
+However, if you have visited a Yellow Fever risk area like Tanzania, Zambia, Zimbabwe or Kenya in the last six days before traveling into South Africa you have to show proof of your vaccination.

 • International Travel Insurance for expats: And, if you are traveling a lot you should also check with your insurance if they cover your business trip destinations otherwise take out the necessary global travel insurance.